-The Samsung Galaxy S7 Edge is Samsung’s most expensive smartphone, but you do get a premium device for your money.
+The Samsung Galaxy S7 Edge is Samsung’s most expensive smartphone to date, but you do get a premium device for your money?

 Where the Samsung Galaxy S7 is intended to be the mainstream but premium device in Samsung’s Galaxy S range, the S7 Edge tweaks it just that little bit further with a larger display, curved edges and an increase in battery capacity.
 For those improvements Samsung commands an absolute premium outright price, although it’s also perfectly feasible to pick the Galaxy S7 Edge up on contract as well.